Overview

 Opportunities

-The tourism sector offers considerable long-term opportunities for U.S. suppliers in a range of areas such as infrastructure, technology and consultancy services, hotel equipment, furniture, water purification systems, electrical systems, energy efficient equipment, restaurant and kitchen equipment, food and beverage, bathroom accessories, spa and fitness equipment, and water sports equipment.
-Sri Lanka relaxed almost all tourism related import restrictions in 2023.
+The tourism sector offers long-term opportunities for U.S. suppliers across infrastructure, technology, and consulting services.
+Demand exists for hotel equipment, furniture, water purification systems, electrical systems, energy-efficient equipment, restaurant and kitchen equipment, food and beverage, bathroom accessories, spa and fitness equipment, and water sports equipment.

-The increased expansion of the hotel sector, upgrading of current properties, and construction of international hotel chains requiring high-end inputs and technology, provide significant prospects for U.S. companies.
+Expansion of the hotel sector, including opportunities for U.S. brands to license, manage, and operate properties in the market, upgrades to existing properties, and construction of international hotel chains requiring high-end inputs and technology create strong prospects for U.S. companies.

 Resources